a) Hungary / b) Constitutional Court / c) / d) 18-02-2011 / e) 8/2011 / f) / g) Magyar Közlöny (Official Gazette), 2011/14 / h) CODICES (Hungarian).

 Keywords of the alphabetical index:

-Legislation that allows employers in the public administration to dismiss government officials without giving a reason is unconstitutional.
+A law that allowed employers in the public administration to dismiss government officials without providing a reason for the dismissal was unconstitutional.

-I. In summer 2010 the governing two-thirds majority adopted the Act on Government Officials, making it possible for employers to dismiss government officials without having to provide reasons for their actions.
-The then president referred the law to Parliament for reconsideration, arguing that the legislation conflicted with EU law.
-After the Act had been passed for the second time with the same content, several trade unions and civil rights NGOs challenged it before the Constitutional Court.
+I. In summer 2010 the governing two-thirds majority of Parliament adopted the Act on Government Officials which made it possible to dismiss government officials without the employer providing a reason for the dismissal.
+The then president returned the law to Parliament for reconsideration, arguing that the legislation conflicted with EU law.
+After the Act had been passed for the second time with the same content, several trade unions and civil rights non-governmental organisations (NGOs) challenged it before the Constitutional Court.

 II.
-First, the Constitutional Court examined the main characteristics of the government officials’legal status.
-It held that government officials hold public office; their legal status is governed by law and not by contract.
+First, the Constitutional Court analysed the main characteristics of the government officials’legal status.
+It held that government officials hold public offices; their legal status is governed by the law and not by private contracts.
 Their appointment and dismissal are based upon administrative decisions.
-Therefore the legal frameworks should be clear when decisions are made on the dismissal of government officials.
+Therefore the legal framework should be clear as regards decisions on the appointment and dismissal of a government official.

-The Court took into account Article 30 of the Charter of Fundamental Rights of the European Union, under which «every worker has the right to protection against unjustified dismissal, in accordance with the Community Law and national laws and practices».
-In this regard, the Labour Code ensures protection in the event of unjustified dismissal.
+The Court took into account Article 30 of the Charter of Fundamental Rights of the EU which states: «Every worker has the right to protection against unjustified dismissal, in accordance with Union Law and national laws and practices.» In accordance with that Article, the Labour Code ensures protection in the event of unjustified dismissal.

-The Court did not question that the need to increase the efficiency, performance and standard of public administration may justify making it easier to dismiss government officials.
-However, the legislator should develop rules that create a balance between the government’s objectives and the protection of government officials’constitutional rights.
-The Court found that the possibility of firing a government official without giving any reason whatsoever is a disproportionate restriction on the constitutional right ensured by Article 70.6 of the Constitution to hold public office.
-Furthermore, the lack of normative rules over government officials’dismissal makes it impossible for ordinary court judges to decide on the legality of a dismissal.
+The Court did not question that the need to increase the efficiency, performance and standard of public administration may justify measures to make the dismissal of government officials less difficult.
+However, the Court held that the legislature should develop rules that create a balance between the government’s objectives and the protection of government officials’constitutional rights.
+Accordingly, the Court found that the possibility of firing a government official without giving a reason whatsoever limits disproportionately the constitutional right ensured by Article 70.6 of the Constitution to hold a public office.
+In addition, the lack of normative rules concerning the Government official’s dismissal made it impossible for ordinary court judges to decide on the legality of a dismissal.

-The Constitutional Court accordingly repealed the legislation as of 31 May 2011.
-If the legislation had been repealed with immediate effect, it would have been impossible for governmental officials to resign until new provisions were enacted by Parliament on resignation and dismissal.
+Therefore the Constitutional Court annulled the legislation with effect from 31 May 2011.
+The reason for the pro futuro annulment was that, by annulling the challenged provision ex nunc, it would have been impossible for the governmental officials to resign pending the enactment by Parliament of new provisions on resignation and dismissal.